top of page

 Installation 2: Anitohan /Portal to Spirits

 This installation refers to altars found in many Filipino households, some families display idols of the European religions, but some maintain indigenous rituals trying to connect to ancestors by displaying their photos and offering food or Itang in the Ilocano culture.
 Mic Diño Boekelmann takes the iconic golden Manila envelope, a mundane office supply, and transforms it into organic paper sculptures.
-The envelopes, originally made with Manila Hemp/Abaca which comes from a native banana plant of the Philippines, is an invitation to discover the multi-layers of home.
+The envelopes, originally made with Manila Hemp/Abaca, which comes from a native banana plant of the Philippines, are an invitation to discover the multi-layers of home.
 At the Painted Bride space, they will take on the form of the Sampaguita or Jasmine, the national flower of the Philippines, which is commonly sold as garlands.
-They will be used throughout the space to welcome guests and as an offering, symbolizing affection, pureness and divine hope.
-Mic's work will merge with Malaya' Ulan's painting on a rice winnowing basket, the Bilao.
+They will be used throughout the space to welcome guests and as an offering, symbolizing affection, pureness, and divine hope.
+Mic's work will merge with Malaya' Ulan's painting of a rice winnowing basket, the Bilao.

 Dito sa Altar, makikita natin ang mga pag-aalay kagaya ng mga European idolo na dala ng mga Kristyano, dito mayroong sinang-unang pagaalay-mga litrato ng ating ninunong naglaban sa mga resistenya.
 Mayroon ding pag-aalay ng pagkain o atang.
 Sa altar ay inaaly ni Mic Dino Boekellman ang kanyang arte- mga samgagita gawa ng Manila paper, isang papel na galing sa puno ng saging at tintawag din na Abaka.
 And samgauita ay ang national na bulaklak ng Pilipinas at binibigay alay sa mga bisita upang maghandog ng pag-ibig, kadalisayan at pag-asa.
 Ang handog ni Mic ay magsasama-sama sa alay ni Malaya, mga painting sa Bilao.

-Manila folders were originally crafted out of the yellowish-brown fiber from a type of plantain called Abaca plant or “Manila Hemp” found only in the Philippines.
-The stout fiber was also nicely woven into cordage called “Manila rope” and fashioned into “matting” and “Manila hats.This plant and manila fibers made the Philippines known in the international market in the early 1700s to 1900s through the exporting of this valued material.
-Later because of its durability, it was discovered that they could also be used to create thicker and more hard-wearing types of paper.
+Manila folders were originally crafted out of the yellowish-brown fiber from a type of plantain called Abaca plant or “Manila Hemp,” found only in the Philippines.
+The stout fiber was also nicely woven into cordage called “Manila rope” and fashioned into “matting” and “Manila hats.
+This plant and manila fibers made the Philippines known in the international market in the early 1700s to 1900s through the exporting of this valued material.
+Later, because of its durability, it was discovered that they could also be used to create thicker and more hard-wearing types of paper.
 So, manila envelopes, initially, were as heavy as cardboard when they were first commercially manufactured in the 1800s.
 No longer plantain-based, the manila folders and envelopes we use today are made of heavy tan paper, designed to evoke the natural color of the versatile plantain fiber."(Blogcrunch, 2019)

 Atang (food offering) is an indigenous ritual for the dead in the Northern Philippines.
 The Atang ritual is thought to be a part of the cultural and religious contexts of the Ilocano people (Jeff Clyde Corpuz, 2020).
 Anthropologically speaking, atang offers an interesting similarity between Dia de los Muertos (Day of the Dead) celebrated in Mexico and in other Latin American countries and the veneration of ancestors celebrated in China, Japan, Thailand, Vietnam, and other Asian countries.
 The essence of atang is the claim that there is communication between the living and the dead.
 Steadman, Palmer & Tilley (1996) claimed the “universality” of 114 ancestor worship.
 Sociologically speaking, atang provides a deeper and continuous bond between the living and the dead.
-The hybridity of such beliefs allows them to be transposed, incorporated, and materialized into different rituals, practices and socialization (Beck, Bolender, Brown & Earle, 2007; Bourdieu, 1977; Sewell, 1992)
+The hybridity of such beliefs allows them to be transposed, incorporated, and materialized into different rituals, practices, and socialization (Beck, Bolender, Brown & Earle, 2007; Bourdieu, 1977; Sewell, 1992)

 The Bilao is a round and shallow basket tray traditionally made of bamboo splits (used for winnowing rice or carrying food).
 In this installation, Malaya Ulan painted memories of the Philippines on this basket.

 The first painting is of a bangka.
-Bangka is an indigenous Philippine boat originated from the ancestral canoes of the Austronesian peoples, which themselves evolved from catamarans (Mahdi, Waruno 1999).
+Bangka is an indigenous Philippine boat that that originated from the ancestral canoes of the Austronesian peoples, which evolved from catamarans (Mahdi, Waruno 1999).
 The geographical span of Austronesian was the largest of any language family before the spread of Indo-European in the colonial period.
 It ranged from Madagascar off the southeastern coast of Africa to Easter Island in the eastern Pacific.
-HawaiianRapa NuiMāori, and Malagasy (spoken on Madagascar) are the geographic outliers.
+The geographic outliers are Hawaiian, Rapa Nui, Māori, and Malagasy (spoken in Madagascar).
 Thus, this painting symbolizes our connection to Africa and neighboring Pacific islands before the fragmentation and Nationhood created by the colonial oppressors.

-The third painting is of community.This depicts how we come from a Baranggay culture (village) and live within the ideas of Kapwa (come together in unity and shared identity).
+The third painting is of community.
+It depicts how we come from a Baranggay culture (village) and live within the ideas of Kapwa (unity and shared identity).

 Installation 3: Parol Making